Afshin Ellian: Politics, exile and legal scholarship

 In the Netherlands Ellian started his studies of law at the Catholic University of Brabant (now the University of Tilburg).
 In 1996, he graduated with a degree in international public law, criminal law, and philosophy.
 He remained in Brabant as a researcher until he found a position with the Amsterdam Center for International Law, of the University of Amsterdam.
 He obtained a PhD from the University of Tilburg in 2003, The title of his doctoral dissertation is: "An Investigation into the Truth and Reconciliation Commission of South Africa".
 In this research he focused on the political transition sparked by the South-African Truth and Reconciliation Commission; questions pertaining to both international criminal law and legal philosophy.
 Central in his research stood the question: “why did the South Africans opt for a tribunal and the possibility of amnesty instead of a criminal tribunal that could try and punish the crimes of the past?”.
 It is worth to bring to attention for those who are interested in this topic that a further reading on this can be found in a later academic book wherein he has contributed by means of his article titled “Political Transition to a Democratic Regime: The South African Echoes of Forgiveness, Truth Commission and Negotiating Justice”.
 In his aforementioned research, he concluded that the commission was an acceptable tribunal worthy of international respect.
 In 2003 he became an associated professor of jurisprudence, and since 2005 he is a full professor at the law faculty of the University of Leiden.
 Since 2012 he is the academic director of the Institute for the Interdisciplinary Study of the Law at the law faculty of Leiden.

 Ellian was a regular columnist for NRC Handelsblad, and makes appearances on political discussion programs on Dutch television.
 Ellian writes articles for the magazine Elsevier but also for international magazines and newspapers such as The Wall Street Journal, Le Monde, and Le Figaro.

 Following the 2009 Iranian presidential election, Ellian wrote an open letter to Ali Khamenei, the Supreme Leader of Iran.
 The letter was published by German magazine Der Spiegel, Le Monde, The Wall Street Journal, and Dutch newspaper NRC Handelsblad.
 Der Spiegel subtitled the letter "Your Regime Is Finished" (not a direct quote from Ellian), while NRC Handelsblad subtitled it "The children of the revolution will accept the ayatollah's rule no more".

+On 16 March 2026, Reza Pahlavi appointed Ellian as a member of the Transitional Justice Regulations Drafting Committee, together with Shirin Ebadi, Leyla Bahmany and Iraj Mesdaghi, for developing rules for a transitional justice court and truth commission for Pahlavi's proposed post-Islamic-Republic transitional government of Iran.

+Books

-It is inevitable to bear in mind that Afshin Ellian is also a prominent defender of the Freedom of Speech.
-For the most recent publication reference can be made to the book “The State of Exception and Militant Democracy in a Time of Terror”.
+Afshin Ellian has published books defending freedom of speech and about Iran, "The State of Exception and Militant Democracy in a Time of Terror".